 Economics: The system can be fully automated, thus the operational cost, is due to the electrical power.
-It is estimated that the cost of electrical power is $2,7 \notin /m^3$ of wastewater, while the cost of used chemicals is three to four times lower.
+It is estimated that the cost of electrical power is 2,7 €/m3 of wastewater, while the cost of used chemicals is three to four times lower.
 This low operational cost in combination with savings from recycled water and brine and the wastewater discharge fees, make this techniques combination attractive.
-The final LCA and LCC analyses will be presented in WP7, deliverable 7.7 (M52).
+The final LCA and LCC analyses are presented in WP7, deliverable 7.7 (M52).

-Driving force for implementation: Apart from environmental legislation, and compliance with environmental standards for emissions to water, the driving force for system implementation are also the low cost of the treatment/m3 of wastewater and circularity adoption.
+Driving force for implementation: Apart from environmental legislation, and compliance with environmental standards for emissions to water, the driving force for system implementation is also the low cost of the treatment/m3 of wastewater and circularity adoption.

-6.3 Best Available Techniques Reference Document for the Management of Waste from Extractive Industries
+8.3.
+Best Available Techniques Reference Document for the Management of Waste from Extractive Industries

-6.3.1 General Information
+8.3.1.
+General Information

-The extractive industry plays a crucial role in the socioeconomic status and the autonomy of European Union countries.
-In the last decade, demand for raw materials is continuously increasing and the European Community tries to rely on its own sources as much as possible, in order to minimize imports and increase its competitiveness.
-Extractive industry offers socioeconomic growth in the area it is established in, as many jobs are created.
+The extractive industry plays a crucial role in the socio-economic status and the autonomy of European Union countries.
+In the last decade, demand for raw materials is continuously increasing and the European Community tries to rely on its sources as much as possible, to minimize imports and increase its competitiveness.
+An extractive industry offers socio-economic growth in the area it is established in, as many jobs are created.